T

 museum

-A stunning architectural complex housing pre-20th-century European paintings, drawings, sculpture, and decorative arts, set amidst beautiful gardens.
-The views of the city are spectacular.
+A stunning architectural marvel housing pre-20th-century European paintings, sculpture, and decorative arts.
+The gardens and city views are equally impressive.

-• Take the tram up the hill for great views.
+• Take the tram up for great views.

 2. Midday